Wanda Urbanska

-Wanda Urbanska is an author and television host, and a media, public relations and political strategist.
-She formerly directed the Jan Karski US Centennial Campaign and currently is President of the Jan Karski Educational Foundation.
+Wanda Urbanska is an author and television host, and a media, public relations, and political strategist.
+She formerly directed the Jan Karski US Centennial Campaign and served as founding President of the Jan Karski Educational Foundation.
 On May 29, 2012, the Campaign was successful in obtaining a Presidential Medal of Freedom for Polish Underground hero of World War II, Jan Karski.

 The author or coauthor of nine books, including The Heart of Simple Living: 7 Paths to a Better Life (Krause: 2010), Urbanska was host-producer of America's first nationally syndicated public TV series advocating sustainable living, Simple Living with Wanda Urbanska.
 (The series ran on public television for four seasons from 2004 through 2008 and is now available on Amazon Prime.)
-She is published widely in the Los Angeles Times, the Washington Post, the Chicago Tribune, Natural Home, Mother Earth News, and many others, and is a monthly blogger for the American Library Association's “@ your library website.”
+She is published widely in the Los Angeles Times, the Washington Post, the Chicago Tribune, Natural Home, Mother Earth News, and many others, and was a monthly blogger for the American Library Association's “@ your library website.”

 A graduate of Harvard University and a frequent visitor to Poland, her father's native land, Urbanska was awarded the prestigious Amicus Poloniae award in 2006 for promoting good will between America and Poland.

 Biography

 Wanda Marie Urbanski was born in South Bend, Indiana, when her father, Edmund Stephen Urbanski, was a visiting professor at Notre Dame.
 The family, which included her mother, Marie Olesen Urbanski, moved frequently during her childhood.
 She began writing professionally while still in high school for the Bangor Daily News in Maine and interned on-camera on Maine Public Television's live program, Maine News and Comment, during her senior year.
 While at Harvard, Urbanska interned at Newsweek magazine and was named one of Glamour magazine's Top Ten College Women in 1977.
-She traveled to Poland the summer of her junior year in college and upon graduation, adopted the Polish feminine of her name professionally.
+She traveled to Poland the summer of her junior year in college, and upon graduation, adopted the Polish feminine of her name professionally.
 In 2009 – 2010, Urbanska took a seven-month sabbatical to Poland, with her then 12-year-old son, staying with a widowed friend in a townhouse in suburban Warsaw.